Skip to content Skip to footer

 That’s what bestselling author Daniel A. Miller set out to learn after terrible somethings—a five-year legal battle with an unscrupulous business partner, the threat of bankruptcy, a deranged neighbor setting fire to his home, a shootout robbery at one of his properties, and four major facial surgeries—kept happening and brought him to his knees.

-Along with sharing his own struggles and breakthroughs in riding the undulating waves of love and romance, parenting, work, interacting with friends and foes, aging, and creative and athletic endeavors, in THE WAY OF THE WAVE, Miller offers inquiries, reflections, and exercises to help guide others in their rides.
+Along with sharing his own struggles and breakthroughs in riding the undulating waves of love and romance, parenting, work, interacting with friends and foes, aging, and creative and athletic endeavors, Miller offers tools and strategies, coupled with inspiring true stories, to help guide others in their rides.
 With honesty, wisdom, compassion, and humor, he explains:

 • Why practicing acceptance is vital to aligning with our life currents.
 “The simple truth is to go with the flow, you have to accept the flow—whether you view it as good, bad, or somewhere in between,” Miller stresses.
 “That allows us to make reality-based decisions that serve us best.”

-• The Wave Enhancers, mindsets that facilitate navigating life’s currents, starting with trust.
+• The importance of Wave Enhancers, mindsets that facilitate navigating life’s currents, starting with trust.
 Miller stresses the strong link between trust and fear.
 “Simple mathematics suggests we are better served by trusting the flow when encountering unknown waters,” he asserts.
 “Most outcomes are just as likely to be positive as negative, so why not put our mental energy into trusting everything will be okay until the outcome is known instead of expending it on worrisome speculations?”

 • The power of navigating life’s currents with humility, truthfulness, faith in our own intuition, and a priority on self-care.
 “A life without self-care is a life out of balance,” Miller observes.
 “A life out of balance often leads to emotional, physical, and spiritual ill health.”

 Miller also offers guidance for navigating the troubled waves, including addiction (our own or a loved one’s), combativeness, and the Tidal Wave of our times: the Great Divide.
-To begin to lessen the gulf between people of opposing social, cultural, and political views, he advocates engaging in “acceptance conversations.”
+To begin to lessen the gulf between people of opposing social, cultural, and political views, he advocates engaging in“acceptance conversations.”
 Whether structured or informal, such conversations can help us discover common ground and interests, foster clearer understanding, and create paths for healing.

 Available soon!